Our Life Is Made Of Days

 She had extreme depression and anger problems.

-There was always a substantial amount of screaming and shouting in the house.
+There was always a substantial amount of screaming and shouting in the house each and every day.
 My dad didn’t drink and he was very passive and just sat there taking her outbursts.

 Dotti drank daily and in huge quantities.